Shake Shack returns $10 million emergency loan to the US government - Local News 8

 “I think we are getting close to a deal.
 It could happen.
 It could happen,” Trump said.
 “A lot of good work has been going on and we could have an answer tomorrow and we are going to see what exactly does take place.”

-— CNN’s Veronica Stracqualursi, Manu Raju and Alicia Wallace contributed to this report.
+— CNN’s Jordan Valinsky, Veronica Stracqualursi, Manu Raju and Alicia Wallace contributed to this report.

 Comments